Often, if a work wants to portray a decaying or at least very old kingdom with entrenched rulers, they will have a leader who has a numbernote

 - The Chronicles of Narnia has Prince Caspian, from the book of the same name, who ascends the Telmarine/Narnian throne as King Caspian X. We know his father was King Caspian IX, the rest of the Caspians are never mentioned.

 - In The Lord of the Rings, the rulers of Gondor and Arnor and the dwarves of Durin's line followed this practice.
 The numbers don't get particularly high, at least on the family trees included in the appendices; only the Durins, which get to Durin VII and Last, get beyond III.
 Aragorn was Aragorn II as Chieftain of the North, but took a new name, Elessar, as king.
+None of the rulers of Gondor or Arnor were numbered beyond II.

 Live Action TV